dataf1ow/K-Mix_RemoteScript/README.md

 # K-Mix_RemoteScript
 This repository will store all of the python files for the MIDI Remote Script integrating the K-Mix with Ableton Live.
-Please edit the 'Bugs' or 'Features' text files to report issues or request features.
+Feel free to request features, and report bugs.

 This script will work (for now) with the out of the box MIDI settings for the K-Mix in MIDI bank 1.
 You simply need to place the K_Mix folder into your MIDI remote scripts directory.